OISF/suricata/doc/userguide/unix-socket.rst

 sequentially processed and the generated log/alert files will be put into the directory specified as second arguments of the pcap-file command.
-You need to provide absolute path to the files and directory as suricata don’t know from where the script has been run.
-If you pass in a directory instead of a file, all files in the directory will be processed until you use the interrupt command or delete the directory.
+You need to provide absolute path to the files and directory as suricata doesn’t know from where the script has been run.
+If you pass a directory instead of a file, all files in the directory will be processed until you use ``pcap-interrupt`` or delete/move the directory.

-To know how much files are waiting to get processed, you can do:
+To know how many files are waiting to get processed, you can do:

 ::